lban2049/lodash/.aigne/doc-smith/docs/api-lang.md

 ---

 This section introduced Lodash's core language utility functions.
-To learn more about functions for numerical computation, please refer to the [Math API](./api-math.md) section.
+To learn more about functions for numerical computations, see the [Math API](./api-math.md) section.